Nils277/LynxLauncherTheme/Theme_Items.md

 **FOLDER_BACKGROUND**
 The background of the folders when they are opened.
  - This item **must** add have a padding defined.
 The default is (4dp , 4dp, 4dp, 4dp).

-**FOLDER_MASK**
-The mask for the shape of the shown folder. *Should* have the same shape as *FOLDER_BACKGROUND*.
-It is used to mask the blurred background shown behind the folders.
+ - The folders supports a blurred background.
+To add support in your theme, this drawable needs to be a [layerDrawable](https://developer.android.com/guide/topics/resources/drawable-resource#LayerList).
+One layer should have the name *"@android:id/mask"*.
+This layer acts as the mask to create the blur effect

  **FOLDER_ITEM_BACKGROUND**
 The background of items that are placed inside the folder.